Dv04/aixavier/models/pose/development.md

-# Pose Detection – Implementation Notes
+# Pose Detection – Implementation Notes (consolidated)

-This document captures every code/documentation touchpoint that was involved in turning the pose detection pipeline into something runnable (even if the model assets are still placeholders awaiting your calibrated exports).
+This file has been consolidated into `models/pose/README.md` (what exists) and `models/pose/TODO.md` (what's still missing).
+Keep those two up to date; this stub can be deleted once you're comfortable with the new locations.

+For historical reference, the key components remain:
+- configs/detectors/pose_velocity.yaml (pose profile)
+- src/runners/detectors.py (pose inference + SimCC decode)
+- src/runners/main.py and src/runners/pose_assoc.py (orchestration + association)
+- tests/test_pose_assoc.py and tracker-related tests

 ## Files touched for pose detection